Harling Road railway station: History

-The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
+The Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv) authorising the Norwich and Brandon Railway (N&BR) received royal assent on 10 May 1844.
 Work started on the line in 1844 and the line and its stations were opened on 30 July 1845.
 The line ran from Ely to Trowse, in Norwich.
 The link into Norwich was delayed due to the need to build a bridge over the River Wensum that kept the river navigable.
-One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Harling station became a Norfolk Railway asset.
+One month before the N&BR opened the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli), which authorised the amalgamation of the Yarmouth and Norwich Railway with the N&BR, came into effect and so Harling station became a Norfolk Railway asset.

 Description

 The station is situated approximately 1.5 mi north-west of East Harling, the village from which it takes its name.
 A footpath links the station to the village.

 Harling Road is a small station and until recently had remained largely outdated.
 The wooden level crossing gates adjacent to the station used to be opened and closed manually by a signaller in the Harling Road signal box.
 In December 2012 the signal box was closed and the crossing was renewed with automatic barriers with warning lights.

 Passenger facilities are basic, with a car-park and seating in a shelter on the eastbound (Norwich) platform only.
 There is a bicycle shelter on the westbound (Cambridge) platform.
 There is no ticket office, and tickets may be bought from the conductor on the train.

 Harling Road is located in a rural area, and is ideally placed to provide access to the countryside for those who can not, or do not wish to, make use of a car for transportation.
 There is easy access to several long-distance footpaths, including the Peddars Way, Angles Way, Icknield Way, Iceni Way and the Hereward Way.
 There are a number of other opportunities with Knettishall Heath, West Harling Heath and Wayland Wood (where the events that inspired the Babes in the Wood took place) all being within walking distance.